ShaneTracey7/tweeter/README.md

 -Git for version control

-- Google Draw for creating custom icons/logos
+-Google Draw for creating custom icons/logos

 -iconmonstr for most of the icons: https://iconmonstr.com